Ukraine war and refugee crisis

 MSF is committed to providing medical aid to people affected by the conflict no matter where or who they are.

-According to the UN, more than 2.8 million people have crossed into Russia from Ukraine.
+According to the UN, there have been more than 2.8 million crossings into Russia from Ukraine since 24 February 2022.

 Before the conflict